 September 1632, date unknown.
 Richard Napier the younger records birthdates for Penelope, Magdalen and Alice Egerton.
 These birthdates, corroborated in the Egerton family papers, give Magdalen’s age as seventeen and Alice’s as thirteen.
 About the same time, the elder Napier casts a nativity figure for the Egertons’ youngest child, John.

 9 September 1632.
 Napier receives another letter from Robert, this time written at Frances Egerton’s request, giving a detailed account of Magdalen and Alice’s health.
 Napier gives each the title ‘Heroina’, indicating their elite status.
 Here, contradicting the birthdates recorded by Richard Napier the younger, he gives Magdalen’s age as fifteen and Alice’s as twelve.
 Magdalen has had struma since recovering from smallpox six years previously.
 Her face is swollen and her body is ‘pletherick’, carrying an excess of humours, perhaps linked to the fact that she has never menstruated.
 She has undergone bloodletting, purging, and ‘issues’, or therapeutic sores.
-She is also melancholic, which as well as a state of mind may identify the humour responsible for her disease: struma in children could be caused by an excess of melancholy.
+She is also melancholic, which as well as a state of mind may identify the humour responsible for her disease: struma could be caused by an excess of melancholy.
 Her vision remains poor.
 Alice is diagnosed with ‘mother’.
 Napier describes the typical sensation of a ‘rising’ in the throat, accompanied by frequent convulsions.

 18 September 1632 / 20 September 1632 / 1 October 1632.
 Alice Egerton continues to have fits.
 Napier receives a flask of her urine and casts an astrological figure with the words ‘matricis suffocatio’ [‘suffocation of the womb’].